Micro Hydro Rotor

-The ROTOR is a small hydro power plant designed to use river currents to generate electricity.
+The Micro Hydro Rotor is a small hydro power plant designed to use river currents to generate electricity.

-Product aimed to have global impact but specifically regions with access to rivers like Latin America, Sub-Saharan Africa, East Africa and East Asia.
+Product aims to have global impact but specifically regions with access to rivers like Latin America, Sub-Saharan Africa, East Africa and East Asia.

-Mobile Hydro is creating an online Do-It-Yourself manual that offers.
+Mobile Hydro is creating an online Do-It-Yourself manual.
 Additionally, Mobile Hydro is also developing an affordable pre-fabricated construction kit that includes important parts like tire tube, blade profiles, canvas cover and a specific generator.

 Off-grid or under-supplied rural locations.

-Projected to be produced in mass production and individual production.
+Projected to be produced in mass production and individual production, however the blue prints have been open-sourced for replication.
 The designers take into consideration a low cost concept production system were materials should be repairable, durable and easy to transport.
-An easy technique is proposed were just essential procedures are required: metal welding/soldering/riveting; Wood screwing/gluing; Hose repair with bicycle accessories.
+An easy technique is proposed were just essential procedures are required: metal welding/soldering/riveting, wood screwing/gluing, and hose repair with bicycle accessories.

 Product is still in prototyping stage but users can contact Mobile Hydro for open source information to build a personal hydro turbine.

-Mobile Hydro is still in a prototyping stage.
+The Mobile Hydro Rotor is still in a prototyping stage.